 Bernard was the first of his generation to die, survived by his 8 siblings, all listed in the notice.
 Most of them were living in the USA at that point along with their widowed mother Celia.
 Late in life she had left Derrynananta with her eldest son Charles back in 1927 after he became a widower within a year of marriage.
 Mrs Celia McGrath died in New York in 1929.

-The other US-based McGraths, including Murty, did have children and his granddaughter Pat Cullen Wilson was recently in touch.
+The other US-based McGraths, including Murty, did have children and his granddaughter Pat Fox-Butler was recently in touch.
 She had been aware of her granduncle Bernard’s IRA past and mentioned that family lore also connected her Grandad, who died in 1978, with the movement.

 We are glad to be be able to give some acknowledgement to another largely forgotten Custom House Man and his family who rest in graves far away from home.